 The O'Neil Family, the Next Generations

-Francis O'Neil and Elizabeth Nevin came to America from Scotland and Ireland in the 1840s, would marry and raise a large family that included children from previous marriages.
-The started out in south-central Wisconsin and then embarked on 400 mile journey to far west Iowa and lived out their lives on the prairie.
+Francis O'Neil and Elizabeth Nevin came to America from Scotland and Ireland in the 1840s, married, and raised a large family that included children from previous marriages.
+They started out in south-central Wisconsin and then embarked on a 400-mile journey to far western Iowa and lived out their lives on the prairie.

-Francis, from his two marriages plus the adoption of at least one child from Elizabeth's first marriage would form a large blended family with births taking place over a 35 year span.
-Eldest son, James, was in his 30s by the time the last of the O'Neil Children, Flora (who died as an infant) was born.
-As they grew into adulthood, the children would be spread out from Wisconsin to Iowa and behind.
+Francis, from his two marriages plus the adoption of at least one child from Elizabeth's first marriage, would form a large blended family with births taking place over a 35-year span.
+Eldest son, James, was in his 30s by the time the last of the O'Neil Children, Flora (who died as an infant), was born.
+As they grew into adulthood, the children would be spread out from Wisconsin to Iowa and beyond.

 The children of Francis and Rosa: